Showing 144 items

 Photograph - Black and White, St Hilda's Band having tea at Neath, Wales, 1934, 4/6/1934

 ... on a grassed area, perhaps a village green.
-Behind them are a group... and standing on a grassed area, perhaps a village green.
-Behind them ...Frank Wright was a renown resident of Smeaton, where he was born on 2 August 1901.
+Behind them are a group....
+They are sitting and standing on a grassed area, perhaps a village green ...Frank Wright was a renown resident of Smeaton, where he was born on 2 August 1901.
 He lived at Laura Villa, and attended Smeaton State School.
 His father William was a gold miner and his mother's name was Sarah.
 Their family won many singing and instrumental awards.
 Frank was tutored by Percy Code and was awarded a gold medal for the highest marks in the ALCM examinations in the British Colonies at the age of seventeen years.
 He became the Australian Open Cornet Champion by the age of eighteen.
 A year later, Frank conducted the City of Ballarat Band, and later the Ballarat Soldiers’ Memorial Band.
 He formed the Frank Wright Frisco Band and Frank Wright and his Coliseum Orchestra.
 These bands won many South Street awards, and Frank as conductor won many awards in the Australian Band Championship contest.
 In 1933 Frank Wright sailed to England to conduct the famous St Hilda’s Band and was later appointed Musical Director of the London County Council, where he organized many amazing concerts in parks, in and around the London district.
 He was made Professor of Brass and Military Band Scoring and conducted at the Guildhall of Music and Drama.
 Frank was often invited to adjudicate Brass Band Championships around Europe, in Australia, including South Street and in New Zealand.
 The Frank Wright Medal at the Royal South Street competition is awarded to an individual recognized as making an outstanding contribution to brass music in Australia.Black and white photograph of a group of men relaxing with a cup of tea.
 Some are dressed in a band uniform whilst others have removed their jackets.
 They are sitting and standing on a grassed area, perhaps a village green.
 Behind them are a group of houses.
 The men are the St. Hilda's Band with Frank Wright, the conductor standing, dressed in a suit with his hands in his pockets.Written in pencil on the back - St. Hilda's band having tea at Neath, Wales, 4-6-34frank wright, st hilda's band, neath, brass band, conductor -

 Stawell Historical Society Inc